PierreTurnbull/OOP_regLog/README.md

 - Controller
     - FrontController: the main controller.
 Is also the router.
 - Helper: contains all services outside of the MVC
-    - SessionChecker: checks the state of the current session.
+    - Session: create and checks the state of the current session.
     - Connection: create and stores a static PDO connection to the database.

 ## Routes